 My dream took 7 years to accomplish, but I’m the happiest I have ever been in my life.
 I live each day with the intention to give back to others and commit myself to the service of those in need, and I support my efforts through a business I have directed to suit my passion.
 I feel good by doing good, and I spread that message to as many people as I can.
 I’m no special success story; this type of future is available to anyone who wants to live it.

 Nelson Santos started Smiling Times back in 2013 as a positive news media outlet that would engage people to smile more often.
 He can also be found on Facebook and Instagram.
-We also recommend checking out his Volunteer Overseas for free Facebook group.
+We particularly recommend checking out his Volunteer Abroad for Free Facebook group.